THE INDIGENOUS PEOPLE ARE CHAMORU

 BE TYPHOON READY

 Guam being in the Pacific Ocean means the possibility of storms which are called typhoons in this part of the world.
 Fortunately, typhoons approach with some warning, which gives you some time to prepare.
+See our Guam Typhoon Preparation Guide: How to Prep Like a Local.
 Water, canned foods and a full tank of gas in your car are some ways locals prepare for a typhoon.
 June to September is storm season, so check National Weather Service Guam for weather updates.
 Read our Guide to Typhoon Readiness for more information.